How to write a product description that ranks high and boosts sales in 7 steps

 1. Write with your buyer personas in mind

-You can use buyer personas to inform all aspects of your e-commerce marketing, including how you write a product description.
+You can use buyer personas to inform all aspects of your e-commerce marketing, including how you write SEO product descriptions.

-A buyer persona is essentially a profile of your dream customer, built out from information about the people who purchase from you.
-It should include:
+A buyer persona is a profile of your dream customer, built using information about consumers who purchase from you.
+Buyer personas should include:

 BUYER_PERSONA_PRODUCT_DESCRIPTION

-When you know what makes your ideal customer tick, you can strategically write a product description that will resonate with them.
+When you know what makes your ideal customers tick, you can strategically write product descriptions that will resonate with them.

-Tapping into their motivations and desired emotional transformation, you can describe how your planners will help them achieve the calm, confident and organized state they need to be successful.
+This enables the business to tap into their customer motivations and desired emotional transformation, by describing how the planners will help them achieve the calm, confident and organized state they desire.

-When you write a product description, make sure it features the same words and phrases your customers use to talk about your products.
+Using your buyer personas, write product descriptions that feature the same words and phrases your customers use to talk about your products.
 If you don’t, you face a few risks:

-• Your brand appears irrelevant and uncool to shoppers searching for specific trends.
+• Your brand will appear irrelevant to shoppers

-• You miss out on countless sales opportunities just because you’re using the wrong vocab.
+• You miss out on sales opportunities for using the wrong vocab.

 In other words, if your target audience is shopping for “to-may-toes” and you’re selling them as “to-mah-toes,” you’ll never have the chance to win their business.